All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Human Popsicle: Aokiji freezes his entire body and he falls.
 He doesn't end in Literally Shattered Lives but loses his right arm and is unable to fight for the rest of the war.

-- Lightning Bruiser: He's well over 20 feet tall, strong enough to lift icebergs bigger than him, literally tough as diamond and, if these aren't enough, he's incredibly fast.
+- Lightning Bruiser: He's 16'6", strong enough to lift icebergs bigger than him, literally tough as diamond and, if these aren't enough, he's incredibly fast.

 - Nigh Invulnerable: Not to the same extent as other characters, but he is literally made of diamond.

 - Red Baron: He's known as "Diamond" Jozu because of his Devil Fruit power.

 - Spell My Name with an "S": Jozu?
 Jose?
 Joss?
 Jaws?
 The One Piece Green: Secret Pieces book finally confirms this with just Jozu.

 - Top-Heavy Guy: His legs are much shorter and smaller in comparison to his upper body.

 - The Worf Effect: Despite showing capable of blocking one of Mihawk's slashes and wounding Crocodile with a punch, he is quickly 'controlled' for a period by Doflamingo and then quickly removed from the Marineford War in quick order by Aokiji, as the battle moves to the plaza.